ldutoit/galaxias_introgression/README.md

 ### Scripts

 - [abbababba.py](abbababba.py) This script effectively run the ABBA BABBA analysis.
 It takes the comparisons provided in the file [sets2.txt] and outputs the file [allBBAA2.txt](allBBAA2.txt) that contains all the D-statistics provided by [Dsuite](https://github.com/millanek/Dsuite).
-- [MainAnalysis.md](MainAnalysis.md) This file takes the output of Dsuite to calculate all correlations and plots the main figures.
+- [MainAnalysis.md](MainAnalysis.md) This R script takes the output of Dsuite to calculate all correlations and plots the main figures.
 It also combines the Dp statistic and all data with geographical overlap.

 ### Data files: